-Residents of Stockertown, Tatamy, and Plainfield Township are not eligible for Nazareth Library cards because those townships do not contribute to the library’s funding.
-If you are a resident of one of these townships, you may purchase a library card from one of the following libraries to be used only at the library issuing the card:
+Residents of Stockertown, Tatamy, and Plainfield Townships are not eligible for MLVN Library cards because those townships do not contribute to the library’s funding.
+If you are a resident of one of these townships, you may purchase a library card from one of the following libraries, to be used only at the library issuing the card:

 To learn what library provides you with services, please click here.

 Children between the ages 2-12 with a valid library membership are eligible to participate in the Summer Reading Program.
 Children who are Access patrons, meaning Nazareth is not their home library but they have an orange Nazareth card, may also register for Summer Reading.
 If the child is not old enough to receive a library card at their home library, but their parent/guardian has an up-to-date card from both their home library and Nazareth, they are still eligible to register for Summer Reading.
 Children who are old enough to receive a card at their home library must do so.
 Children who live in a municipality that does not support a library may not register for the Summer Reading Program reading challenge, but they are free and welcome to attend all library programs.

 Why don’t all municipalities and boroughs support the public libray?

 The residents of our supporting municipalities enjoy everything our library offers because their government leaders believe libraries are an essential government service.
 These local municipalities support the library as part of responsive and responsible government.

 What other mechanisms support the library?

 Libraries are assigned by the state to District Library Centers.
 District Library Centers have nothing to do with School Districts.
 The Library receives no funding from the Nazareth Area School District.
 The Library receives no funding from the Bethlehem Library District.
 The Library receives no funding from Northampton County.